Soojin-Lee0819/connectionsLab/Week2/README.md

 7. Deleting a task <br>
 8. Crossing out a completed task <br>
 9. Clearing input field after each entry <br>
+10. Prevent Error (if the add button is pressed when the input field is empty, show error message)
-10. Add focus() method for input element ready for entering <br>
+11. Add focus() method for input element ready for entering <br>
-11. Duplicate To-Do list for 7 days <br>
+12. Duplicate To-Do list for 7 days <br>
-12. Positioning to-do list in grid-based <br>
+13. Positioning to-do list in grid-based <br>
-13. Enable enter to add list <br>
+14. Enable enter to add list <br>
-14. Add Checkbox to cross out completed task <br>
+15. Add Checkbox to cross out completed task <br>
-15. Add clear all button <br>
+16. Add clear all button <br>
-16. Enable Enter key to add a new task
+17. Enable Enter key to add a new task

 <img src="images/challenge.png" width="700">